vitaliiivanovspryker/neuron-ai/README.md

     public function instructions(): string
     {
         return new SystemPrompt(
-            background: ["You are a math passionate."],
+            background: [
+                "You are a data analyst expert expert in creating reports from SQL databases."
+            ]
         );
     }
 }